← Back to all posts

 11 The Tasheer Appointment

-Book your appointment at tasheer.sa using your Visa Number and Border Number.
-On the day, arrive early, bring all documents organized in a folder, and be prepared for the officer to inspect originals.
+Once your documents are ready, book your appointment at tasheer.sa using your Visa Number and Border Number.
+On the day, arrive early, bring everything organized in a folder, and be prepared for the officer to inspect originals.

-After submitting your application, the visa can arrive remarkably quickly — sometimes within 24 hours via email.
+After submitting, the visa can arrive remarkably quickly — sometimes within 24 hours via email.
 You will receive a PDF visa that is either affixed to your passport upon first entry or issued as an e-visa entry authorization.

 For family visas: Dependent/family visas are typically applied for separately.
 The Saudi university may facilitate dependent visa numbers, or this is done after you arrive and obtain your Iqama (residence permit).
 Confirm the process with your university’s HR department before departure.